accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 #### [Criterion 3.14](#crit-3-14) [AA] For each [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised), are alternative control features presented at the same level as other [primary control](glossaire.md#primary-control-of-a-time-based-media) features? {id="crit-3-14"}

 **[Test 3.14.1](#test-3-14-1):** For each time-based media, do the alternative control features meet these conditions? {id="test-3-14-1"}
-- For each time-based medium, the functionality that enables subtitles to be activated and deactivated is presented at the same level as the other primary control features;
+- For each time-based media, the functionality that enables captions to be activated and deactivated is presented at the same level as the other primary control features;
-- For each time-based medium, the functionality enabling audio description to be activated and deactivated is presented at the same level as the other primary control features.
+- For each time-based media, the functionality enabling audio description to be activated and deactivated is presented at the same level as the other primary control features.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Locate pre-recorded time-based media with an alternative (synchronised captions or audio description) on the screen.
-1. If subtitles are present, check that the functionality that enables subtitles to be activated and deactivated is presented at the same level as the other features (such as the playback functionality, for example), i.e. that it is not necessary to perform more actions to trigger subtitles than to trigger the other features.
-For example, if the play button can be activated from the interface by a simple tap gesture (without the need to activate a first component), the subtitles function should be available in the same way, with a simple tap gesture.
-If the subtitles function is available from a drop-down menu that needs to be activated (by a tap gesture, for example), it will not be considered to be at the same level because there will be an additional step to perform.
+1. If captions are present, check that the functionality that enables captions to be activated and deactivated is presented at the same level as the other features (such as the playback functionality, for example), i.e. that it is not necessary to perform more actions to trigger captions than to trigger the other features.
+For example, if the play button can be activated from the interface by a simple tap gesture (without the need to activate a first component), the captions function should be available in the same way, with a simple tap gesture.
+If the captions function is available from a drop-down menu that needs to be activated (by a tap gesture, for example), it will not be considered to be at the same level because there will be an additional step to perform.
 1. If audio description is present, check that the function that enables you to activate and deactivate audio description is presented at the same level as the other functions.
 1. If this is the case, the criterion is validated.

-Note: Although volume and playback controls may be physical components of the devices (volume buttons on a smartphone for example), it is not required that these devices have physical controls dedicated to activating subtitles and audio description or that these controls, if they exist, are located at the same level.
+Note: Although volume and playback controls may be physical components of the devices (volume buttons on a smartphone for example), it is not required that these devices have physical controls dedicated to activating captions and audio description or that these controls, if they exist, are located at the same level.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1 N/A
 - EN 301 549 V3.2.1 (2021-03) *7.3 User controls for captions and audio description*.

-#### [Criterion 3.15](#crit-3-15) [AA] For each feature that transmits, converts or records pre-recorded synchronised [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) that has a subtitle track, at the end of the process, are the subtitles correctly preserved? {id="crit-3-15"}
+#### [Criterion 3.15](#crit-3-15) [AA] For each feature that transmits, converts or records pre-recorded synchronised [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised) that has a captions track, at the end of the process, are the captions correctly preserved? {id="crit-3-15"}

-**[Test 3.15.1](#test-3-15-1):** For each feature that transmits, converts or records a video that has a subtitle track, at the end of the process, do the subtitles respect these conditions? {id="test-3-15-1"}
+**[Test 3.15.1](#test-3-15-1):** For each feature that transmits, converts or records a video that has a captions track, at the end of the process, do the captions respect these conditions? {id="test-3-15-1"}
-- The subtitles are present;
+- The captions are present;
-- The subtitles can be displayed;
+- The captions can be displayed;
-- The subtitles are correctly synchronised;
+- The captions are correctly synchronised;
 - The [key features of captions](glossaire.md#key-features-of-captions) are preserved.

 ##### Evaluation methodology {class="disclosure methodo"}